 Thula Tula is the proud custodian and licensed U.S distributor of the Basotho Heritage Blanket.

-The article has been written with central reference to, and extracts of, a research document, “THE BASOTHO BLANKET, BORROWED BUT TRADITIONAL”, written by Myrtle Karstel for the National Museum Bloemfontein and published in 1995.
+The article is written with central reference to, and extracts of, a research document, “THE BASOTHO BLANKET, BORROWED BUT TRADITIONAL”, written by Myrtle Karstel for the National Museum Bloemfontein and published in 1995.

 The article also includes central input from Tom Kritzinger, who has been instrumental in the development and prestige of the Basotho Heritage Blanket over several decades.